fvdsn/gpwg/README.md

 Another problem with passphrases is that they are often not accepted by the password 'quality' checks that require the presence of numbers or special characters. `gpwg` aims to generate passwords that are always be accepted.

-And last, passphrases use a specific language such as english, and `gpwg` aims to generate passwords that are useful for everybody.
+And last, passphrases use a specific language such as english, and `gpwg` aims to generate universally usable passwords.